OurGreatLeaderEason/MyRepo/README.md

 Our project is built on the [command-based programming system](https://docs.wpilib.org/en/stable/docs/software/commandbased/index.html), which essentially does any action through running Tasks, which, when used well, allows more flexibility than a singular linear loop implementation.
 The repository runs on our own implementation of this idea called [Sequoia](https://github.com/HighOakRobotics/Sequoia).

 ## How to Clone this Repo:
-- Go to Git Bash
+- Go to any terminal or console where Git is available.
+(On Windows you can use Command Prompt or Git Bash.
+On Mac use Terminal.
+On Linux use any shell or terminal like xterm with `bash` or `zsh`.)
 - Navigate to an empty folder (this folder will store your repo)
 - cd `<path to folder>`
 - git init